katelaan/harrsh/README.md

 The refinement algorithm can also be used to decide whether there exist unfoldings of a given SID that have a property of interest (such as satisfiability, acyclicity, etc.).
 The decision procedures generally outperform the explicit refinement, as they perform on-the-fly refinement (Algorithm 1 in the paper).

+To run a single decision problem instance, run `./harrsh.sh --decide <path/to/sid> --prop <property>`.
-Currently, HARRSH only processes decision problem instances in batch mode.
-To do so, create a benchmark file with tasks to perform (see the example folder) and feed it to HARRSH: `sbt "run --batch <path/to/tasks> --timeout <timeout in seconds>"`.
+HARRSH can also run multiple decision problem instances in batch mode.
+To do so, create a benchmark file with tasks to perform (see the example folder) and feed it to HARRSH: `./harrsh.sh --batch <path/to/tasks> --timeout <timeout in seconds>`.
 The timeout is optional (120 seconds by default).

-**Try it out!** Run `sbt "run --batch examples/basic-benchmarks.bms"`.
+**Try it out!** Run `./harrsh.sh --batch examples/basic-benchmarks.bms`.
 HARRSH will check various robustness properties for various simple data structure specifications and summarize the results in a table.

 ### Who do I talk to? ###